 A quick way to find a ghostwriter is to post an ad on Guru.com or another website where people bid for jobs.
 You’ll get a lot of responses and the bids can be quite low, but remember: You get what you pay for.

 - Check with your local university

 This is a long shot, but if you’re on a budget, you might consider looking for a student in a university’s graduate writing program to ghost your book.
-I wrote my very first published book while in the graduate writing program at U.S.C.
+I wrote my very first published book while in graduate school.